learn-co-curriculum/dsc-coefficient-of-determination-lab/README.md

 # Coefficient of Determination - Lab

 ## Introduction
-In the previous lesson we looked at the coefficient of determination, what it means and how it is calculated.
-In this lesson, we shall use the R-squared formula to calculate it in python and numpy.
+In the previous lesson we looked at the Coefficient of Determination, what it means and how it is calculated.
+In this lesson, we shall use the R-Squared formula to calculate it in python and numpy.

 ## Objectives

 You will be able to:

-* Mathematically calculate R squared using a toy dataset
+* Mathematically alculate R-Squared using a toy dataset

-* Calculate the coefficient of determination (R-squared) for a given regression line
+* Calculate the coefficient of determination (R-Squared) for a given regression line

-* Interpret the value of R-squared
+* Interpret the value of R-Squared

 ## Let's get started